ssrawat1/Razorpay-Payment-Gateway-Integration/README.md

 * Accept secure payments using Razorpay
 * Verify payments with server-side signature verification

-# Note: Don't accept the payment amounts from client(because client can modify and bing a can humoungus blunder on our bussiness)
+# Note: Don’t accept payment amounts from the client, because the client could modify them and cause a huge mistake in our business.